What is Fractured Intent? How to Avoid This Content Mistake

 Remember, the key is to deliver on the promise you make and provide value that matches the intent behind the search query.
 By doing so, you’ll build a loyal audience and establish yourself as a trusted and reliable content creator.

-How do I know if my blog post has fractured intent?
+How can I tell if my blog post or video has fractured intent?

 New:Autoblogging + Scheduling